cryptax/cryptax.github.io/content/posts/ins2023-shame.md

 *Actually, you're not that welcome... ;-) You'll understand why.*

 Update March 28, 2023.
 Solutions to protect your computer.
+Update April 27, 2024.
+How they did the Welcome challenge in 2024.

 # Description of the challenge